Medically reviewed by Drugs.com. Last updated on Jan 20, 2023.

 Most women who have gestational diabetes deliver healthy babies.
 However, untreated or uncontrolled blood sugar levels can cause problems for you and your baby.

 - Low blood sugar.
-Sometimes babies of mothers with gestational diabetes develop low blood sugar (hypoglycemia) shortly after birth because their own insulin production is high.
-Prompt feedings and sometimes an intravenous glucose solution can return the baby's blood sugar level to normal.
+Sometimes babies of mothers with gestational diabetes develop low blood sugar (hypoglycemia) shortly after birth.
+This is because their own insulin production is high.

 - Type 2 diabetes later in life.
 Babies of mothers who have gestational diabetes have a higher risk of developing obesity and type 2 diabetes later in life.